-This is a traditional Swedish recipe and a staple in most Swedish family cookbooks.
-My husband's Grandmother made these beans from scratch every Christmas!
-We call them 'Bruna Bönor,'in Sweden, and this recipe is a family favorite and made its way into our own cookbook.
+This is a traditional Swedish recipe found in most Swedish family cookbooks.Brown beans are a great addition to a traditional Julbord and my husband's Grandmother made these beans from scratch every Christmas!
+We call them 'Bruna Bönor,'in Sweden, and this recipe is a family favorite that made its way into our own personal cookbook.
+It's one of those great recipes that we just keep coming back to!

-SWEDISH BROWN BEAN INGREDIENTS:
+SWEDISH BROWN BEANS INGREDIENTS:

 340g/ 12oz Dried brown beans – If you don’t have time to prepare your own beans using dried beans, canned beans also work for a quick meal.
 Though you may find the flavor very different.
 You’ll need about two cans for this recipe and may need less salt!

 3 tbsp Vinegar– Traditionally, 12% distilled white vinegar is used in Sweden.
-Apple cider vinegar is a great substitute though you may need to add a little extra.
+Apple cider vinegar is a great substitute, though you may need to add a little extra.

-1 tsp Salt – A good quality salt adds not only flavor but also adds trace minerals
+1 tsp Salt – A good quality sea salt adds not only flavor but also adds trace minerals

-3 tbsp Syrup – You can either use simple syrup, corn syrup, or brown sugar syrup (my personal favorite)
+3 tbsp Syrup – You can either use simple syrup, corn syrup, or brown sugar

 1.5 l Water